mojolingo/sippy_cup/README.markdown

   <dd>SIP username to use.
 Defaults to "1" (as in 1@127.0.0.1)</dd>

   <dt>full_sipp_output</dt>
-  <dd>By default, SippyCup will hide SIPp's command line output while running a scenario.
-Set this parameter to `true` to see full command line output</dd>
+  <dd>By default, SippyCup will show SIPp's command line output while running a scenario.
+Set this parameter to `false` to hide full command line output</dd>

   <dt>media_port</dt>
   <dd>By default, SIPp assigns RTP ports dynamically.
 However, if there is a need for a static RTP port (say, for data collection purposes), it can be done by supplying a port number here.</dd>